 The increasing sophistication of mapping technology can give us a sense of control over our place in the world, but anyone who has been lost in the desert, at sea, or in a forest will have experienced how easily the scale of the natural world can overwhelm us.
 Eiichi Tanaka’s photographs of sand dunes on Fraser Island and Helda Groves’s abstract evocation of the ocean floor capture the immensity of the natural landscape and how it can fill our field of vision.

-Many of the works in ‘Limitless Horizon’ remind us how concepts of mapping change our perception of a place.
+These works remind us how concepts of mapping change our perception of a place.
 Depending on the way we approach the world, we can read the cityscape or the natural landscape as teeming with information or reduced to abstraction.
 For instance, some viewers see George Tjungurrayi’s optical painting Untitled (Mamultjulkulnga) 2007 as a dizzying abstract pattern, where others see a detailed map that embodies a claypan site at Wilkinkarra (Lake Mackay) on the border of the Northern Territory and Western Australia.
 In Habitat, on loan from the artist, Taloi Havini uses a range of perspectives to create different associations with the land in and around the Panguna mine in the Autonomous Region of Bougainville.
 Succinctly referencing the mine’s history at the centre of a civil war, and as a site of ecological devastation, the scene is captured in sweeping overhead shots that evoke the view from a military helicopter.

 Warfare is one of the main drivers of the growing sophistication of mapping technology.
 Just as aerial photography was refined during World War One, satellite imagery and drone footage dominate the recording of contemporary conflicts.
 Google Maps reference points are specified by an information architecture established by the US Government.
 In Propaganda (The red word is Iraq and the rest are saying: we can see you.
 Don’t use your nuclear or biologicals or chemical weapons!)
 2009, Moataz Nasr stitches together images of a satellite, a map, and a human on the ground to bring into focus relationships that have become abstracted by technology.
 George Barber’s Freestone Drone 2013 is imagined from the point of view of an anthropomorphised drone, whose laconic self-reflection shows him being unresponsive to orders and flying without purpose.
 The work is a reminder that, while drones may be unmanned, they are still controlled by someone.